PJM Glossary

 Reliability Pricing Model (RPM)

-PJM's capacity market design that includes a series of auctions to satisfy the reliability requirements of the PJM region for a Delivery Year.
+PJM's capacity market design that includes a series of auctions to satisfy the reliability requirements of the region PJM serves for a delivery year.

 Reliability Principles and Standards